data-edu/data-science-in-education/_book/15-data-science-in-your-job.md

  1. Use `split()` to separate the data into classrooms again
  1. Use {purrr} and `write_csv()` to create and rename individual spreadsheets to send back to teachers

-With some initial investment into thoughtful coding on the front end of this problem, the admininistrator now has a script she can use repeatedly in the future when she needs to do this task again.
+With some initial investment into thoughtful coding on the front end of this problem, the administrator now has a script she can use repeatedly in the future when she needs to do this task again.

 ##  Other Ways to Reimagine the Scale of Your Work